 Quit faking like you’re a saint and ask yourself:

 Stop pretending you’re so selfless.

 There’s nothing wrong with professing such altruistic motivations.
-But it is wrong to think that’s the only reason for having chosen your career.
+But it is wrong to delude yourself into believing it’s the only reason for having chosen your career.

 If you do, you end up pushing your head so far up your butt repeating your do-goody motivations that you start believing it.
 Then you forget about what’s in it for you, which leads you to feel like your job isn’t rewarding.